Best Secured Credit Cards of 2018

 Fees: $39 annual fee, 3% on balance transfers, 3% on foreign transactions, $37 late payment fee

-The BankAmericard® Secured Visa® card is a good choice for people who want to build a relationship with a major bank and have a good opportunity to earn an upgrade to an unsecured credit card.
+The BankAmericard Secured Visa card can be a good choice for people who want to build a relationship with a major bank and have a good opportunity to earn an upgrade to an unsecured credit card.
 The minimum deposit is $300, but you could be approved for up to $4,900 depending on your income and credit standing.

-The fees and interest charges are fairly reasonable -- $39 for the annual fee, and 20.99% for the APR.
-However, a late payment can boost your APR to as high as $29.99%.
-The cash advance APR is 24.99%.
+The fees and interest charges are fairly standard—$39 for the annual fee and 21.74% for the APR.
+The cash advance APR is 26.49%.
 The card also charges 3% on foreign transactions.

-The BankAmericard® Secured Visa® card is not the least expensive or most expensive secured credit card, but it could be the right card for people who want the opportunity to move up to an unsecured credit card with a major bank.
+The BankAmericard Secured Visa card is a middling credit card when it comes to expenses, but it could be the right card for people who want the opportunity to move up to an unsecured credit card with a major bank.

-U.S. Bank offers a similar opportunity to work with a major bank to improve your credit and trade up to an unsecured credit card after 12 month of on-time payments.
-The terms and fees are more reasonable than the BankAmericard, with a $29 annual fee and an 19.74% APR.
-There is no penalty APR and a longer grace period than most cards with 24 to 30 days to make a payment before incurring interest charges.
+U.S. Bank offers an opportunity to work with a major bank to improve your credit and trade up to an unsecured credit card after 12 months of on-time payments.
+The terms and fees are more reasonable than the BankAmericard, with a $29 annual fee and a 20.74% APR.
+There is no penalty APR, and a longer grace period than most secured credit cards is included, with 24 to 30 days to make a payment before incurring interest charges.

 Unlike BankAmericard, which could boost your credit limit over and above your deposit, the U.S. Bank card sets your limit according to your deposit.
 The minimum deposit is $300 and the maximum is $5,000.
 However, U.S Bank offers the advantage of keeping your deposit in an interest-bearing, FDIC-insured savings account.

-When you do qualify for an unsecured card after 12 months, your account is automatically transferred and you will receive a full refund of you security deposit balance with interest.
+When you do qualify for an unsecured card after 12 months, your account is automatically transferred and you will receive a full refund of your security deposit balance with interest.

 Fees: No annual fee, 3% or $5 balance transfer, 3% on foreign transactions, $35 late payment fee

-Citigroup is another major bank that offers a secured card as a gateway to an unsecured account.
-The minimum deposit is $200 and the maximum is $5,000 with the credit line equal to the amount of deposit.
-Deposits are held for a minimum of 18 months and there are is no interest earned.
-Although there is no automatic upgrade available, Citi may return your deposit after 18 months of on-time payments which, in essence, means your card is unsecured.
-Cardholders can apply for a higher limit, lower APR unsecured credit card at that time.
+Citigroup is another major bank that offers a secured credit card as a gateway to an unsecured account.
+The minimum deposit is $200 and the maximum is $2,500, with the credit line equaling the amount of deposit.
+Deposits are held for a minimum of 18 months, and no interest is earned.
+Although there is no automatic upgrade available, Citi may return your deposit after 18 months of on-time payments, which in essence means your card is unsecured.
+Cardholders can apply for a higher limit, lower APR credit card at that time.

-The card’s fees and charges are within reasonable range, with a $25 annual fee and a 23.24% APR.
-The penalty APR can get as high as 29.99% and the cash advance APR is 25.29%.
-Late payment fees are $35 and the over-limit fee is a hefty $39.
+The card’s fees and charges are within the typical range, with a $25 annual fee and a 24.24% APR.
+The penalty APR can get as high as 29.99%, and the cash advance APR is 26.99%.
+Late payment fees are up to $35.

-The Citi® Secured MasterCard® is a good option for people who want to work with a major bank and have the goal of obtaining an unsecured card.
-It can be a very expensive card, however, if it's not used properly, resulting in late payments, carrying a balance, or going over the credit limit.
+The Citi Secured Mastercard is an option for people who want to work with a major bank and have the goal of obtaining an unsecured card.
+It can be a very expensive card, however, if it's not used properly, such as making late payments, carrying a balance, or going over the credit limit.

 Rewards: Special military member benefits